Raw Milk: A Raw Deal

 The C-brace is a German product that was just making its way to the US.
 Mari immediately contacted Justin who had never heard of the product but was familiar with the company that made them.

+After several months and much communication, the day had finally arrived to try the prototype.
 At this point eight years had passed, and Mari’s brain registered fear each time she attempted to take a step.

 The C-brace does not walk for the wearer but is driven by the user’s hip flexors.
 Fortunately, the deep-water aquatic classes and bike riding had developed Mari’s hip flexors.